artikel10/impostor/README.md

-# Impostor
+# impostor

+Find Tor relays imitating your own relays.

+Invalid relays must:

-Finds Tor relays not linked to a `MyFamily` fingerprint, but using the same nicknames or contact information.
+- Not be linked to a given `MyFamily` fingerprint.
+- Use a given `ContactInfo` or `Nickname`.
+- Be running.

 ## Usage